2024 Spring Break in Florida

-College kids and want-to-be young almost adults aren’t the only ones heading to Florida.
+College kids and want-to-be young almost adults aren’t the only ones heading to Florida spring break.
 Most beach towns know that by February 15th the crowds are already here, and these early crowds are generations well beyond college age.

 Thousands of retirees, warm weather-seeking adults and annual part-time residents head for the Sunshine State starting in January, well before spring break.